 Serving Washington State and Oregon

 Haven Health & Wellness provides affirming autism assessments for teens and adults in Washington State and Oregon.
 We do not offer behavioral therapies.
-Our role is to support individuals in understanding their neurotype and identifying next steps that align with neurodiversity-affirming values.
+Our role is to help individuals understand their neurotype and identify next steps that align with neurodiversity-affirming values.

 Contact Information: Website: drlanaferris.com Email: hello@drlanaferris.com Phone: 360-450-5778